Frequently Asked Questions

 Creative Due Dates:

-• Static (Print): 2-3 weeks prior to ad start date.
-May be reduced in certain cases.
+• Static (Print): 2-3 weeks prior to ad start date; may be reduced in certain cases.

 • Digital: 3 business days prior to ad start date.